CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Additionally, Mayo Clinic advises breastfeeding moms fuel milk production with protein-rich foods, like lean meat, eggs, dairy, beans, lentils and seafood low in mercury.

-Herbs have been used for medicinal purposes throughout history.
-Curious about how to increase breast milk production this way?
-Several herbs are considered to be effective galactagogues, and many moms have seen tangible results using some of these herbs to increase milk supply.
+Several herbs and supplements are considered to be effective galactagogues, and many moms have seen tangible results using them to increase milk supply.
 Many of these are the active ingredients in lactation cookies, teas and supplements.
-“Lactation teas tend to contain fennel, borage, fenugreek, blessed thistle and other digestives.”
-Better yet, you can try combining the tea with some lactation cookies for a yummy snack that may help ramp up your supply.

-• Fenugreek.Fenugreek is probably the most common of the herbs to increase milk supply, and works well for many moms,” Nguyen says.
+• Fenugreek.Fenugreek is probably the most common of the herbs to increase milk supply, and works well for many moms,” says Stephanie Nguyen, RN, IBCLC, founder of Modern Milk.
 “There are also supplement blends that contain multiple supplements in one pill.
 I prefer these because you may respond to one supplement and not another, so it’s best to try multiple supplements at once.”

 • Alfalfa.
 Alfalfa has long been used by nursing mothers as an effective herb for increasing milk supply, and it boasts lots of other health benefits too.
 Alfalfa can be consumed in its plant form, in a pill or even as a tea.

 Note that it’s important to talk to your physician before taking any herbs or supplements to increase milk supply.
-And if you’re given the go-ahead, know that once you reach a point where your supply is where you want it, you should stop taking the pills or products.
+And if you’re given the go-ahead, know that once you reach a point where your supply is where you want it, you should stop use.

 Frequently Asked Questions